If you’re wondering how much money you can make with online courses, then you’ll love this guide.

 On top of that, you should consider adding other benefits to your course.
 Successful online courses offer additional benefits like student community, live Q&A calls, and other bonus materials.

-For example, when you enroll in Stu McLaren’s TRIBE, you get access to an exclusive FB Group.
+For example, when you enroll in Stu McLaren’s The Membership Experience, you get access to an exclusive FB Group.
 Plus, he goes live every weekday during the length of the course to answer questions.

 This is the reason why he can successfully sell a course priced at $2k.
 Overall, providing more value to your students will allow you to charge more, so incorporate this into every aspect of your course creation.